 Who needs health insurance?
-The answer is easy; everyone!
+The answer is easy, everyone!
 No matter your age, gender or shoe size, you need health insurance.
-Just like you need car insurance to protect your automobile, health insurance will cover you if you become sick or suffer an injury.
-Not only will it protect you in an accident or emergency, health insurance also covers things like preventative care, vaccines and screenings-which could essentially prevent you from becoming sick later on.
+Just like you need car insurance, in case anything happens to your vehicle, health insurance will cover you if you become sick or suffer an injury.
+Not only will it protect you in an accident or emergency, health insurance also covers things like preventative care, vaccines and screenings-which could essentially prevent you from becoming sick later on down the road.

-Often referred to as “copay,” this term describes a fixed amount of money, set by your insurance provider that you pay for covered medical services.
-Copayments are one of the ways that health insurers will split costs with you after you hit your deductible.
+Often referred to simply as “copay,” this term describes a fixed amount of money, set by your insurance provider, that you pay for covered services.
 For example, if you break your arm and go to a clinic to have it set, you may be told your copay for service is $50.
 If you have met your deductible and your copay is $50, you will pay $50 and your insurance should cover the rest of the bill.
 As with deductibles, something to keep in mind is that copayments can vary in cost based on different services such as doctor visits, emergency room visits, filling prescriptions or lab tests.

-It’s easy to think of your premium as your monthly bill.
-Each month, you will pay a set amount of money for your health insurance coverage directly to your insurance carrier.
-Keep in mind that a low monthly premium may cost you more in out-of-pocket expenses.
+Each month you will pay a set amount of money for your health insurance coverage.
+This is known as a premium.
+Keep in mind that a low monthly premium may cost you more out-of-pocket expenses.
 How much you pay for your monthly premium does not equate to how much you will pay for healthcare services.
-HealthCare.gov also states that an insurance plan with a slightly higher premium, but a lower deductible could save you a lot of money in the long run.
+Nevada health marketplace so states that an insurance plan with a slightly higher premium but a lower deductible could save you a lot of money in the long run.

 Just like your circle of friends and colleagues, in-network providers, suppliers and facilities have been contracted by the insurer to provide approved health care services.
-Insured individuals will likely pay less when using an in-network provider versus an out-of-network provider.
-Going “out-of-network,” or getting services through a provider or facility that hasn’t been approved by your insurer may result in the insurer paying a smaller percentage of what would have been paid if you had stayed in-network.
-Going out-of-network could also result in your insurance provider making no payment at all, leaving you responsible to pay the entire fee on your own.
+Insured individuals will likely pay less when using an in-network provider vs. an out-of-network provider.
+Going “out-of-network,” or getting services through a provider or facility that hasn’t been approved may result in the insurer paying a smaller percentage of what would have been paid if you had stayed in-network – or no payment at all – leaving you responsible to pay the entire fee on your own.

 This is where we come in.
-Nevada Health Link is designed to help you find an insurance plan that fits your needs, as well as your budget, and answer all of your insurance questions.
+Nevada Health Link is designed to help you find an insurance plan that fits your needs and your budget, and answer all of your insurance questions.
 Just like shopping at the mall, Nevada Health Link allows you to compare and purchase health insurance plans through our online marketplace.
 We are also the only health insurance resource that can provide you with federal tax credits and subsidies to help pay for all or part of your insurance.
-Nevada Health Link partners with licensed enrollment professionals to assist you through the enrollment process.
-Call the experts now and make an appointment for this upcoming Open Enrollment period.

 When should you buy health insurance?